| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 setting “wins”.
 So if you have two clauses that both match the

-group name, and both set, say display
+group name, and both set, say display, the last setting will

 override the first.